Wayne Andrews (footballer): Later career

 After his release from Coventry, Bristol Rovers had looked to sign Andrews, if he proved his fitness during pre-season.
 The club set a deadline for him to prove his fitness by the end of July.
 He had missed some of his rehabilitation from injury as Coventry had already announced he was to be released at the end of his contract with them.

 Following his failed trial with Bristol Rovers, Andrews began training with Luton Town and he was offered a contract in October 2008.
 After ten appearances and no goals for Luton, Andrews was released in January 2009.

 Yeovil Town took Andrews on trial in February 2009, but the club did not offer him a contract.
 He subsequently retired from professional football soon afterwards.

 Progression into Strength and Conditioning

 Upon retirement, Andrews began his career as a personal trainer, working most notably with Jermaine Jenas and Andy Cole.

 In May 2024, Andrews joined National League club Wealdstone as Head of Strength and Conditioning, replacing the outgoing Rachel Hill.

 In January 2025, 47 year old Andrews came on as substitute for Wealdstone in a National League Cup game against Brighton U21.

 In July 2025, Andrews announced on Linkedin that he had become the new Head of Performance at Southend United.

 Personal life

 Born in England, Andrews is of Barbadian descent.
-His son Ryan Andrews is a professional footballer at Watford.
+His son Ryan Andrews is a professional footballer with Swiss outfit Young Boys.

 In October 2022, Andrews opened up on his diagnosis with focal segmental glomerulosclerosis, a form of kidney disease.